The Mission Nuclear First Water The Prototype Team Contact

 Contact

-We welcome inquiries from regulators, potential partners, landowners, industrial stakeholders, workforce and supply chain participants, and investors with an interest in advanced nuclear deployment in Texas.
+We welcome inquiries from regulators, potential partners, landowners, produced water operators, industrial stakeholders, workforce and supply chain participants, and investors with an interest in advanced nuclear deployment in Texas.

 TexasNexus